gfarrell/gtf.io/content/musings/creativity-anarchy-internet/index.md

 The audiences of the printing press and early web were, on the face of it, quite dissimilar.
-The printing press allowed the dissemination of material embargoed by those in power (mostly the Church), for example English language bibles.
+The printing press allowed the dissemination of material embargoed by those in power (mostly the Church), for example English-language bibles.
 By contrast, the early internet was not primarily used as a method of circumventing content bans amongst dissenters (although there was a certain degree of this, for example with the sharing of hard-to-access or copyrighted material).
-What these did have in common, however, was that they were being used to distribute content amongst consumers in a non-commercial sense --- this was information production and consumption for the sake of the information, rather than a financial model.
+What these did have in common, however, was that they were being used to distribute content amongst consumers in a non-commercial sense --- this was information production and consumption for the sake of the information, rather than for a financial model.

 The result was a wild and anarchic jumble of content, often heavily experimental spawning a wide variety of subcultures and niche interest